NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

 Run your code to see if it has been created correctly.

-1. At the command line type `python pythontl.py` or press `F5` in the IDLE window to start the code.
+1. At the command line type `python timelapse.py` or press `F5` in the IDLE window to start the code.
 The code will start to run.
 The camera should take one picture every six seconds for three minutes.
 1. Wait for the code to complete.
 1. At the command line type `cd pythontl` to change into the folder we created earlier
 1. Type `ls` to show the contents of the folder.
 If the script worked correctly there should be 30 picture in the folder.

-##extra

-Next, we can automate the startup so the camera activates each time it is powered up.
-To do we need to add a cron job.
-This will mean on each boot of the Raspberry Pi the script will activate and begin capturing images.

-sudo nano crontab -e
+## Extension

+We can get the code to run eachtime the Raspberry PI powers up s that we can start it without needing to be connected to a monitor, keyboard or mouse.
+This can be especially useful if we wnat to take timelapse picture in a location where space is limited.
+It also means we could use a battery pack and place the RPi in a remote location.

+To do this we add a `cron` job to the Raspberry Pi. `cron` is a scheduling tool that can be used to start scripts when needed (in this case at startup) or run them repeatedly at specific times of day.

+to add a cron jon follow the instructions below:

+1. At the command line or in LXTermianl type `sudo nano crontab -e`
-At the bottom of the script insert
+1. At the bottom of the script insert `@reboot python /home/pi/timelapse.py &`

-@reboot python /home/raspiLapseCam.py &

-Of course change /home to the correct pathway where you have the script.
-Save this script (CTRL + X) and “Y”

-Rebooting the device will mean this script executes.
-On testing I found that it needs a full shutdown before this will reliably work each time.
-So to reuse the device you’ll need to log in, and perform a shutdown with

-sudo shutdown "now"

-Once you have shut down correctly, you can simply switch on the Raspberry Pi’s battery power supply and the script will launch normally when the device boots up.
-This is easpecially useful if you’re deploying the timelapse camera for an extended period outside the range of network connections.
+1. Save  by pressing `ctrl + x` then `Y`.

+The Raspberry Pi will then run your script each time it reboots.
+This appears to work best after a full shutdown so before using this shut down the RPi using `sudo halt`

+When you next boot the RPi it will automatically run your script.

 ## Licence